Excellent throat hit to keep you satisfied, plus super simple to use & upkeep. The Caliburn G2 is a perfect choice for beginners.

-While there are other, more esoteric, options available, vapes can be broadly categorized into three areas: pod vapes, vape pens, and box mods.
+While there are other, more esoteric options available, vapes can be broadly categorised into three areas: pod vapes, vape pens, and box mods.

-Starting off with what I consider the most intuitive way to vape by a small margin, pod devices are tiny, simple to use, and pack a huge punch.
+Starting with what I consider the most intuitive way to vape by a small margin, pod devices are tiny, simple to use, and pack a considerable punch.

 - Extremely portable

 - Great entry level option